Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Tropical (p,q) -homology.

-Mikhalkin and Zharkov proved that this pushing lemma, that pushes a chain away from a low-dimensional face also holds with respect to integral tropical Hodge theory, in contrast with the directional pushing lemma later.
+Mikhalkin and Zharkov proved that this ``Pushing Lemma'', concerning pushing a chain away from a low-dimensional face, holds also with respect to integral $(p,q)$-homology theory, in contrast to the ``directional Pushing Lemma'' proved here later.

 Let us note two corollaries: The first is that every homology class can be assumed transversal.